Torben Meyer: Preston Sturges films

 Meyer was in numerous Preston Sturges films, and addressed him as Maitre (French for director).
 Meyers played Mr. Schmidt in Christmas in July, Purser in The Lady Eve, Doctor in both Sullivan's Travels and The Miracle of Morgan's Creek, Mr. Schultz in Hail the Conquering Hero, Dr. Dahlmeyer in The Great Moment, Barber in The Sin of Harold Diddlebock, and Dr. Schultz in The Beautiful Blonde from Bashful Bend.

 Later roles

 In 1961, when Meyer was 76 years old, he played Werner Lampe, an ex-Nazi judge on trial in Judgment at Nuremberg.
 His last film role was in A New Kind of Love, released in 1963, and his last television role was as Pedro Sven in the 1966 I Dream of Jeannie episode Jeannie Breaks the Bank.

-Honored by King of Denmark
+Honors

 In 1962 Frederik IX of Denmark honored Meyer with the Knights’ Cross of the Order of the Dannebrog.
 It was presented to him by the consul general of Denmark, Honorable A.C.
 Karsten.